tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 : * there is no good way to encode this information in types see [“Encoding States and Behavior as Types”](https://rust-book.cs.brown.edu/ch18-03-oo-design-patterns.html#encoding-states-and-behavior-as-types)

 Some reasons to panic
+* continuing could be insecure or harmful
+* when calling external code and there is no way to fix the problem

+Some reasons not to panic
+* when failure is expected sometimes